 The John Wagner/Ralph Williams Award for Outstanding Thesis is given to the student whose final thesis has been deemed the outstanding thesis for the year.
 This annual award is decided by the Honors Committee and includes a cash prize.

-The Quinn and Wagner awards are announced at the year-end Honors Symposium.
+The Wagner awards are announced at the year-end Honors Symposium.